Where to Go On a Malaria-free Family Safari in South Africa?

 • Isimangaliso or Greater St. Lucia Wetland Park (intermediate to low-risk malaria area)

-• Mlilwane Nature Reserve in Swaziland (low risk in western Swaziland to high Malaria risk in eastern areas)
+• Mlilwane Nature Reserve in Eswatini (low risk in western Eswatini to high malaria risk in eastern areas)

 All game parks in the Lowveld of Mpumalanga and Limpopo Provinces, and north-eastern KwaZulu-Natal (Maputaland coast) fall in malaria territory.
-Check with your travel consultant to determine if anti-malaria mediation is recommended, especially in the malaria seasons.
+Check with your doctor or local travel clinic to determine if anti-malaria medication is recommended, especially in the malaria season.

 High and Low-Risk Malaria Seasons